Recipe by Aimee

 "This is an utterly simple dish that's great for getting rid of all that extra rhubarb!
 Any fruit can be used, not just rhubarb.
-Just substitute a can of pie filling or fresh fruit." — Aimee
+Just substitute sweetened fresh fruit or a can of pie filling.
+Serve with whipped cream."

 Watch video tips and tricks

 Wow!
 This is really good!
 The bottom comes out gooey and carmely.
 Then, there's a layer of moist cake with sweet,tender, rhubarb on top.
 I use Allrecipes because of the reviews and surprised myself by trying a recipe that hadn't yet been reviewed.
 The name is what dared me to try it, and am I ever glad I did.
 This is a great, easy recipe to try if you want a little change from the usual cobblers and crisps.

 Mine did not come out all gooey and carmely on the bottom.
 It was hard and crunchy on the bottom b/c I had to cook it longer so the cake was done.
 Not impressed, will not try it again.

 Awesome!
 I made one small change to the recipe.
 I substituted some of the sugar coating for the rhubarb with a box of strawberry jello.
 I think it helped to thicken the liquid and added a pretty red color and nice strawberry flavor to boot!

 I used a 9 x 13 pan and it was ready in about 35 min. so keep an eye on it. (the batter and fruit was more spread out in that type of pan so it cooked faster- I think.)
 I used a mix of rhubarb & sliced strawberries.
 I don't think it is too sweet, in fact I added powdered sugar to the top after it was done in hopes that it would taste sweeter. also serving with ice cream sounds good and might balance out the tartness of the rhubarb!
 Thanks for the recipe, it was fun to try it out.